pushandplay/cordova-plugin-apprate/README.md

 - Note: Using the in-app review for Android/iOS will not prompt the user, and the native review prompt will be _requested_ and not guaranteed to be shown

 ## Options / Preferences
-These options are available on the `AppRate.preferences` object.
+These options are available to set via the `setPreferences` method.

 | Option | Type | Default | Description |
 | :------ | :---- | :------- | :----------- |